medic/cht-docs/content/en/core/guides/android/devel-setup.md

 ## Requirements

 - Java 11+ (it works with OpenJDK versions).
+The `bin/` folder of the JDK must added in the `$PATH` environment variable, and it's recommended to have `$JAVA_HOME` pointing to the JDK folder as well.
 - Android Studio, or at least the command line tools from the [Android SDK](https://developer.android.com/studio#command-tools).
+The binary folders also need to be added to the `$PATH`, and `$ANDROID_HOME` pointing to the root of the SDK.
+- The `adb` command.
+Old SDK distributions used to have it pre-packaged, now you have to install it with the [SDK Manager](https://developer.android.com/studio/intro/update#sdk-manager) from the Android Studio, or from the CLI version in the SDK command line tools: `sdkmanager --install platform-tools`.
+After install it, ensure it's also in the `$PATH` variable, the manager normally install it under the `$ANDROID_HOME/platform-tools/` folder.
 - The source code.
 To run all the tests in the CHT Android app you need to clone also the submodules: `git clone --recurse-submodules https://github.com/medic/cht-android.git`.
 - The `make` command.
 - If you are going to build a new flavor you also need to have installed `xxd` and `openssl`.